-Ignite Chinese: Spark the brain, ignite learning, transform Chinese programs, support educators
+Ignite Chinese: Spark the brain, ignite learning, transform Chinese programs, support teachers

 Why TCI?
 What makes Ignite Chinese’s resources different from others?